chung-leong/react-seq/examples/npm-input/README.md

 ## Final thoughts

-As was said at the very beginning, this example involves a marginal usage scenario.
-We're not taking advantage of React-seq's key features, such as handling errors in async code using error boundary.
+As was said at the beginning, this example involves a marginal usage scenario.
+We're not taking advantage of React-seq's key features, such as handling async errors using error boundaries.
 Still, the library makes coding a bit easier, the code a little more intuitive.
 Whether the convenience is worth 3kb really depends on the nature of a given project.

 Thank you for your time.
-As usual, if you have any question or comment, feel free to make sure of the project's [discussion section](https://github.com/chung-leong/react-seq/discussions).
+As usual, if you have any question or comment, feel free to make use of the project's [discussion section](https://github.com/chung-leong/react-seq/discussions).